Rail transport in Israel: Network expansion

 Several major railway projects are expected to be carried out starting in the early 2020s.
 The first involves relieving the national rail network bottleneck caused by insufficient capacity in the Ayalon section of the Coastal Railway through the addition of a fourth railroad track between Tel Aviv Central and Tel Aviv HaHagana.
 The overall project also includes adding two additional tracks to the Tel Aviv–Lod railway.
 Another major project that began construction is the Rishon LeZion–Modi'in railway, linking Rishon LeZion and Modi'in via Highway 431, with a connection to the new Tel Aviv–Jerusalem railway.
 This will allow direct train travel between Jerusalem and Modi'in and the southern Gush Dan suburbs.
 The third major project expected to commence by 2020 is the rebuilding of the long-defunct Kfar Sava–Hadera section of the Eastern railway, which will create a new north–south railway corridor in central Israel.
 The project also includes upgrading the existing Eastern railway section between Rosh Ha’ayin and Lod.

-Longer-term plans plan call for a railway to Eilat (Med-Red), a line to Arad through Nevatim and Kseifa, a line to Nazareth and continuing the Karmiel and Jezreel Valley lines to Kiryat Shmona, Safed and Tiberias.
+Longer-term plans call for a railway to Eilat (Med-Red), a line to Arad through Nevatim and Kseifa, a line to Nazareth and continuing the Karmiel and Jezreel Valley lines to Kiryat Shmona, Safed and Tiberias.